hneth/unikn/README.md

-In addition to the 16 specific color palettes of the [University of Konstanz](https://www.uni-konstanz.de/), **unikn** currently provides the general color palettes of the following institutions:
+In addition to the 16 specific color palettes of the [University of Konstanz](https://www.uni-konstanz.de/), **unikn** currently provides color palettes of the following institutions:

 -   [ETH Zurich](https://ethz.ch/): `eth_pal`, `eth_pal_light`,
     `eth_pal_grey`